lbliii/lbeezr/content/post/packing-list-for-europe.md

 ### Tops

-- **Basic tees** can be bought for cheap in the country you're visiting when luggage space is tight
+- **Basic tees** can be bought for cheap in the country you're visiting when luggage space is tight.
 - **Pullovers** work from fall through spring as a versatile extra layer.
 This past season, Pull & Bear had a ton of nice options.

 You will stand out a bit if you wear a lot of contemporary Hawaiian style short sleeve shirts that are popular in the United States.
 (I love them though soo again wear what you want.)